ART AND WRITINGS OF ELLEN GASKELL’S HUSBAND GEORGE ARTHUR GASKELL

 GEORGE AS AN ARTIST

 Most art websites persist with DOB and DOD of 1871-1900, which they ought to have worked out for themselves are quite ridiculous.
-The dates must originally have been ‘fl’ dates because they fit very well with the dates of paintings exhibited by George at the major art galleries.
+The dates must originally have been ‘fl’ dates because they fit reasonably well with the dates of paintings exhibited by George at the major art galleries.